elmah/elvue/README.md

 ![Elvue screen shot][2]

 Copy `elvue.html` to a location within a web application where ELMAH is deployed and configured (the handler registration is required).
-Next, add a JavaScript file named `elvuecfg.js` in the same directory
+Next, add a JavaScript file named `elvuecfg.js` in the same directory with the following content:

     config = { src: 'elmah.axd/download' };